-If you are using financial aid to cover a portion of your balance, anticipated aid credits may be included on your bill.
-You can use these anticipated aid credits to determine how much you owe the University beyond financial aid.
-Depending upon your financial aid package, these anticipated aid credits can include institutional scholarship or grant aid, federal or state grant aid, federal or private student loan funds you are expected to receive for that term, or outside scholarship funds that have been received and processed by our office.
+If you are using financial aid to cover all or a portion of your balance, anticipated aid credits may be reflected on your bill.
+You can use these anticipated aid credits to determine if and how much you will owe the University after financial aid is applied.
+Depending upon your academic program and financial aid eligibility, these anticipated aid credits may include institutional scholarship or grant aid, federal or state grant aid, federal or private student loan funds you have been offered for that term, or outside scholarship funds that have been received and processed by our office.
 The anticipated aid credits are automatically removed from your account when the actual aid funds are received by the Office of Student Finance.

 For undergraduate students in the School of Professional Studies (SPS), anticipated federal or state grant credits will appear on the first tuition bill of the term.
-Pell grants will disburse at the beginning of the academic term but may be revised if your enrollment changes during the academic term.
+Pell grants and Supplemental Educational Opportunity Grants (SEOG) will disburse at the beginning of the academic term but may be revised if your enrollment changes during the academic term.
 State grants (Illinois MAP Grants) will not disburse until after your enrollment and grant eligibility has been verified after the financial aid Add/Drop deadline, which is the second Saturday of each term.

-After accounting for anticipated aid credits or any credits from a previous term, your bill will indicate a remaining balance due for the term and you will need to pay that balance directly with the Student Finance Office.
-You are responsible for ensuring that your balance is paid in full by the due date stated on your bill.
+After accounting for anticipated aid credits or any credits from a previous term, your bill will indicate if there will be a remaining balance due for the term after aid is applied and you will need to pay that balance directly with the Student Finance Office by the due date listed on your invoice.
+Student accounts not paid in full by the due date stated on your bill may be subject to late payment fees.
 You can find more information about the billing and direct payment processes on the Office of Student Finance website, which includes information about how to read your bill.

-If you are using financial aid, the funds will generally be disbursed to your student account.
+If you are using financial aid, all funds will be disbursed directly to your Northwestern University student account.
 Disbursement refers to the paying out of scholarship, grant, or loan aid.